-The second edition of the "Pal" series is the "PalRetron" with Western retro and gothic lolita motifs.
+The second release in the "Pal" series is the "PalRetron" a robot with a Western retro and Gothic Lolita motif.

 Stories

-"PalRetron", the second installment of the "Pal" series, is a typeface created with the theme of Western retro and Gothic lolita.
-The unique vertical and horizontal strokes give a romantic impression, and are decorative and gorgeous, while the design with shading makes it a very typeface when used for light novel titles, catchphrases, etc.
+"PalRetron", the second in the "Pal" series, is a typeface created with a Western retro and gothic lolita theme.
+The unique vertical and horizontal strokes give a romantic impression, and while it is decorative and gorgeous, its design with shadows makes it a typeface that stands out when used for light novel titles, catchphrases, etc.

 We interviewed Ochi, who designed the typeface, about the secret story behind the typeface, including the concept and characteristics of the typeface.